This post may contain affiliate links. Read full disclosure.

 - 2 tablespoons fresh cilantro (leaves, no stems), minced

-- 2 tablespoons lime juice (2 key limes will provide enough), freshly-squeezed
+- 2 tablespoons lime juice (from 2 Key limes), freshly-squeezed

-- 1 1/2 tablespoons minced jalapeño (no seeds, no stem)
+- 1 1/2 tablespoons minced jalapeño and/or serrano chile (no seeds, no stem)

-- Slice tomatoes in half.
+Recipe Prep: Slice Roma tomatoes in half.
 With a spoon, remove the center seeds and membranes.
 Discard them.
 Dice the flesh of the tomatoes.
 You should have 2 cups of diced tomatoes.
 If the tomatoes are overly juicy, toss them into a colander.
 Shake to remove excess liquid.

-- Add diced tomatoes, diced onion, and minced cilantro to a bowl.
-If using garlic (optional) add it in now.
+- Add diced tomatoes, diced onion, and minced cilantro to a small bowl.
 Squeeze fresh lime juice over the top.
 Gently toss to combine.
 Add salt to taste.

-- Add jalapeños, a little at a time, tasting after each addition until the desired level of spiciness is reached.
+- Add diced chiles, a little at a time, tasting after each addition until the desired level of spiciness is achieved.

 - Let pico de gallo rest 10 to 15 minutes to give the flavors a chance to meld together.
 Cover the bowl tightly with plastic wrap.
 Refrigerate until serving.

-HERE’S HOW LONG PICO DE GALLO LASTS: When out out of the fridge for serving, pico de gallo will stay fresh for up to 2 hours.
-When stored in an air-tight container and refrigerated, it’ll stay fresh up to 3 days.
-However, after the first day the texture changes.
+How long does pico de gallo last?
+When out of the fridge for serving, it’ll stay fresh for up to 2 hours.
+When stored in an air-tight container and refrigerated, it’ll stay fresh up to 2 days.
+However, after the first day the flavor and texture changes.
 The tomatoes start releasing water and become soft and limp.

-RECIPE VARIATIONS: Up the festive vibe: use a variety of heirloom tomatoes in various colors.
-To add additional citrus flavor, add lime zest to the mix.
+Recipe Variations: Use a variety of heirloom tomatoes in various colors.
+For additional citrus flavor, add lime zest to the mix.
 For a slightly sweet pico de gallo, add 1 cup minced pineapple.

 - Prep Time: 5 Minutes